-- Metal hangers: most dry cleaners accept these for reuse, otherwise haul to metal recycling bin at County Transfer Stations (not in the blue dumpster) - Clean plastic film: soft plastic can be recycled at Superlink in Oakland, or inquire with local grocers - Non-plastic wine corks: collect from event bars and deposit at select grocery stores - Pallets: arrangements should be made for pick-up
+- Metal hangers: most dry cleaners accept these for reuse, otherwise haul to metal recycling bin at County Transfer Stations (not in the blue dumpster) - Clean plastic film: soft plastic can be recycled at Superlink in Oakland, or inquire with local grocers - Non-plastic wine corks: collect from event bars and deposit at select grocery stores - Pallets: arrangements should be made for pick-up incorporating the event's zero waste efforts in various outreach channels such as:

-COMPOSTABLE PRODUCTS: In Sonoma County, only unlined, fiber-only items are accepted by the local compost facilities.
-That means "biodegradable"/compostable plastic products or plastic coated/lined fiber items must be disposed of as garbage.
+COMPOSTABLE PRODUCTS: In Sonoma County,only unlined, fiber-only items are accepted by the local compost facilities.
+That means "biodegradable"/ compostable plastic products or plastic coated/lined fiber items must be disposed of as garbage.